directus/directus/readme.md

 ### Directus ADMIN
 The full documentation about using the admin Directus can be found over at [docs.getdirectus.com](https://docs.getdirectus.com).

-You can find the source of this documentation at [our docs repo](https://github.com/directus/docs).
+You can find the source of this documentation in [our docs repo](https://github.com/directus/docs).

 ### Directus API & SDKs
 Our full API reference can be found over at [api.getdirectus.com](https://api.getdirectus.com).
 Together with the endpoints and supported params, you can also find code examples for our supported SDKs.

+You can find the source of this documentation in [our API docs repo](https://github.com/directus/api-docs).

 ## Contributing to Directus
-First of all, thanks for taking the time to work on Directus!
+First of all, thank you for taking the time to work on Directus!

-The following is a set of guidelines for contributing to Directus and it's components.
+The following is a set of guidelines for contributing to Directus and its components.
 These are just guidelines, not strict rules.
 Feel free to propose changes to this and other documents in a pull request.

 ### How Can I Contribute?
 #### Reporting Bugs